Site Overlay

 About

-Cultures of Care is an interdisciplinary exploratory research project that seeks to make a positive contribution to the current crisis of care.
-Building on scholarship and practice from many quarters, it is motivated by the possibility of transforming our understandings and practices of ‘care’ beyond either the professionalised health and social care sector or informal/domestic sphere of child and family care.
+Cultures of Care was established in response to the COVID-19 pandemic and widely discussed ‘crisis of care’.
+It is an interdisciplinary exploratory research project that seeks to better understand the nature and value of care, caring, and care-work, in and across society.
+The project’s focus is deliberately broad and encompassing.
+Building on scholarship and practice from many quarters, it is motivated by the possibility of transforming our understandings and practices of care beyond either the professionalised health and social care sector or informal/domestic sphere of child and family care.
 In so doing, the intention is not to relativise or appropriate the care work that is so under-valued in society, but rather to use the centrality of care to all forms of productive and ‘good’ work to help re-value care for everyone.
-The project builds on two conceptual starting points:

 Cultures – are conceived of as our ‘systems of value recognition’ (Wilson, 2020; Wilson et al., 2020)